TheSmartMonkey/create-startup-stack/admin/README.md

 # admin

-Super admin frontend dashboard to manage your users and get data
+Super admin frontend dashboard to manage your users and visualise data